 - Look through all family records.
 Naturalization records in particular are a wealth of information because they usually list your ancestor’s town of birth.

-- Parish records are also an excellent source of information.
+- Parish records are also an excellent source of information especially when it comes to Italian genealogical research.
 You can try and write your parish for help, and enclose a small donation if possible.

 - Use the FamilySearch website (run by the Church of Jesus Christ of Latter-Day Saints).
 You can even find your nearest Family History Center and use its resources.